faizwhb/faizwhb/content/project/domain_adaptation/index.md

 # slides: example
 ---

-Given only labelled data from the source domain(synthetic data), the goal is to learn features such that they transfer to the target domain(real images), which has no labels.
-A few ideas in this section are to adversarial train the neural network on both source data and target, with cross-entropy and domain confusion loss.
+Given only labeled data from the source domain(synthetic data), the goal is to learn features such that they transfer to the target domain(real images), which has no labels.
+The aim is to align the feature distribution of source domain and target domain.
+A common approach is to train the neural network on both source data and target data, where for source images and predictions are optimized using cross-entropy and a discriminator is trained so that the feature distribution of source and target images is indistinguishable.
+Other approach based on classical computer vision would be to blending a image from source image into an image from target domain, where source is studio images and target is user taken images.

 ### Starting References